 - Log Your Journey: Note how you feel in a journal or app to track your progress.

-- Treat Yourself: Reward your efforts with a relaxing bath or a yummy snack.
+- Treat yourself: Celebrate with a relaxing bath or a favorite snack.

-- Keep going: Missed a day?
-No big deal—just hop back in without guilt.
+- Keep going: Miss a day?
+No worries—just jump back in.

 For guided sessions, check out Alo Moves’ free trial.
-Their equipment-free flows are perfect for beginner home yoga.
-Here’s why I love it:
+Their equipment-free flows are perfect for beginners practicing at home.
+Here’s why it helps:

-- Filters: Choose by duration, intensity, or focus.
+- Filters: Sort by length, intensity, or focus.

 - No-Mat Flows: Ideal for small spaces.